Perspective | Meghan Markle and Her Majesty’s Human Resources Department

 Throughout the interview, both Meghan and Harry were careful not to name names, which turned the public’s post-interview analysis into a game of guess-who.
 Which royal gargoyle brought up concerns with Harry over the skin color of his unborn child?
 Was it Charles, whom Harry said had “stopped returning my calls”?
 Was it William, whom Harry said he loved, but whose current relationship was one of “space”?
 The next morning, Oprah confirmed it hadn’t been Queen Elizabeth or Prince Phillip, so — Kate, maybe?

-But this parlor game misses the point that Harry and Meghan were trying to make: The British monarchy was n0t a solid institution with a few bad apples but a broken institution that made apples rot.
+But this parlor game misses the point that Harry and Meghan were trying to make: The British monarchy was not a solid institution with a few bad apples but a broken institution that made apples rot.
 Meghan had saved Harry from it, he said, by opening his eyes to the generalized dysfunction, but he still described his father and brother as “trapped.”
 That’s what broken institutions do: They make everyone in them falsely believe that there’s no better way.

 Very few women can identify with the complications of being a princess, but many of them can identify with sitting in front of an HR rep, box of tissues on the desk, and being gently asked whether this all might be a bit in their heads.